adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 };
 ```

-Update main to find the connected devices and open a `Camera`, set the window width and height based on its frame dimensions.
+Update main to find the connected devices and then open a `Camera`.
+Then set the window width and height based on its frame dimensions.

 ```cpp
 int main()